Particl-Community/academy/in-depth/indepth_part_coin.rst

 Staking Specifications
 ----------------------

-Particl uses the Particl Proof-of-Stake (PPoS) consensus mechanism which pays back interest in dividend-like payments to stakers in exchange for securing the network.
-PPoS offers many secure staking options that lets you easily and quickly earn rewards without any of the security or financial risks typically associated with staking.
+Particl uses the Particl Proof-of-Stake (PPoS) consensus mechanism, which pays back interest in dividend-like payments to stakers in exchange for securing the network.
+PPoS offers many secure staking options that let you easily and quickly earn rewards without any of the security or financial risks typically associated with staking.

 PPoS is also the protocol used to vote on proposals in Particl's decentralized governance model.